ShahariarRahman/Vertex-Tools-Client-Side/README.md

 ### Features:
 * Admin, Customer authorization implemented.
 Users can access the homepage and can update their information.
 * Admin has access to add, delete products and make another user as admin.
 * Also, the admin can manage paid ordered products.
-(Admin: vendor@vendor.cominformation, Password: admin123).
+(Admin: vendor@vendor.com, Password: admin123).
 * The customer has access to add a review, order a product and pay for the product.

 ### Pages: